RayKlefstad/ICS45c/README.md

 ## 2 Configure your `git` profile and add SSH keys

+_Note: If you have already set up SSH keys on Openlab for your GitHub account, for example in a previous ICS 45C, skip Step 2 and go on to [Step 3](clone-this-repository)._

 On Openlab, `git` is pre-installed, so now we will set up your basic `git` profile and add your GitHub `ssh-keys` to your account!
 SSH keys allow secure communication between your Openlab and your GitHub accounts, without the need to log in every time.

 ### Configure `git` profile